 Mary-Kate Billings will be joining 689 other college graduates at Georgia Highlands College’s Commencement on Saturday, May 13th, at The Forum River Center in downtown Rome at 1PM.
 The only difference is Mary-Kate is a high school student who will be walking in a college graduation several weeks before she walks for her high school graduation.

 She joins five others who will also be throwing two caps in the air this graduation season: Macie Campbell, Judy Standeford, Lillian Bell, Shayna Ingram, all from Rockmart High School, and Sydney Greenway from Cedartown High School.

-Each of these students are part of the Move On When Ready (MOWR) program at GHC.
-MOWR is Georgia’s new dual enrollment program that allows high school students (9th – 12th grade) to earn tuition-free college credit while working on their high school diploma.
+Each of these students are part of the Dual Enrollment program at GHC.
+Georgia’s new dual enrollment program allows high school students (9th – 12th grade) to earn tuition-free college credit while working on their high school diploma.

 Mary-Kate knew as soon as she started the program she wanted to finish college the same time she graduated high school at Georgia Cyber Academy.
 Her high school graduation is June 3rd at the Infinite Energy Center in Duluth.